 In a breezy May 1981 article entitled, “The Case of the Lost Landmark,” the Washington Post relished what it took to be a highly amusing case of bureaucratic bungling.
 “Misplacing a house key is one thing,” the article intoned, “Misplacing a Key house is quite another.”
 In interviews with officials from the National Park Service, the Post’s reporter found that the home of Francis Scott Key, writer of the Star-Spangled Banner, which used to stand on M Street in Georgetown close to the Key Bridge, was torn down in 1947 and its parts saved for possible reconstruction later.
 However, it seems that the Park Service had misplaced these parts and in 1981 could no longer find them. –Oops!

-The real story of what happened to the house and how it was almost saved several times is much more complicated and probably offers richer lessons about how not to pursue historic preservation.
+The real story of what happened to the house and how it was almost saved several times is much more complicated and offers much richer lessons about how not to pursue historic preservation.

 The house, seen in this postcard from about 1909, was originally built by a merchant named Thomas Clark in 1795, long before any bridges or the Chesapeake & Ohio Canal disrupted the local landscape.
 In those days, terraced gardens sloped down gracefully behind the house to the Potomac River.
 Francis Scott Key leased the house in late 1805 and was residing there in 1814, when he went on his mission of mercy to Baltimore to secure the release of Dr. William Beanes from the British.
 While detained on a British ship in Baltimore Harbor during the siege of Fort McHenry, he penned what would become our national anthem.